rangle/angular-training-slides/slides/src/content/routing.md

 ## Why Routing?

-- Routing allows the user to go straight into certain aspects of the application.
+- Routing allows the user to navigate to different parts of the application.
-- This is very convenient as it can keep your application linkable and bookmarkable and allow users to share links with others.
+- It keeps your application linkable and bookmarkable and allow users to share links with others.

 Routing allows you to:

-- Maintain the state of the application
+- Maintain the state of the application.
-- Implement modular applications
+- Create modular applications (every module define its own routes).
-- Implement the application based on the roles (certain roles have access to certain URLs)
+- Implement authorization (certain roles have access to certain URLs).

-Notes:
+Note:

-Unlike with server-side front-end solutions, this is optional - we can build the full application without ever changing the URL.
+- Routing is optional, we can build an application that never changes the URL.

 ---